tarwn/lessthandot-hugo/blogs/content/posts/2013-03-22-bring-sql-server-databases-online.md

 ALTER DATABASE test SET ONLINE;
 ```

-When running SQL Server on Amazon&#8217;s Relational Database Service it is done a little different.
-While you can use the command above to take the database offline, you can&#8217;t use the command to bring the database online.
+When running SQL Server on Amazon's Relational Database Service it is done a little different.
+While you can use the command above to take the database offline, you can't use the command to bring the database online.

 I you have a database name test and you execute the following it will work